-Selecting the Right People
+Selecting the Right People for Support

-Accepting Life After Recovery
+Accepting Life After Addiction Recovery

 Recovering from addiction is difficult, but not impossible.
 Per Wickstrom’s Best Drug Rehabilitation utilizes strategies that provide recovering addicts with skills and techniques to maintain sobriety and better their entire lives.
-Addiction recovery involves the recovery of the mind, body, and soul.
+Addiction recovery involves the restoration of the mind, body, and soul.